brentvollebregt/monopoly-money/README.md

   - Stop new people from joining the game
   - End the game completely
 - History is recorded of each game event that can be viewed by all players

+## 🛠️ Setup

+1. Clone the repo and cd into the project.
+2. Install dependencies by executing `npm install`.
+3. Setup environment variables.
+Either:
+   - Set the environment variables in the current terminal session
+   - Copy the .env.example files in the server and client packages and populate them:
+     - `cp packages/server/.env.example packages/server/.env`
+     - `cp packages/client/.env.example packages/client/.env`
+4. Build dependencies using `npm run build`.
+5. Execute `npm start` to start the server.

+### 🧪 Development Setup

+To setup hot reloading on the backend and frontend:

+- Run the backend using `npm run server:dev`
+- Run the frontend using `npm run client:dev`

+> `launch.json` also offers the ability to connect and debug the the server when running `npm run client:dev`.

+This project uses npm workspaces.
+Here are some example commands on how to get stuff done:

+- Add a dependency to the client: `npm install DEP -w ./packages/client --save`
+- Build just the client: `npm run build -w ./packages/client`

 ## ❓ Why?